Branch Manager, Westminster Savings Cloverdale Branch

 In addition to his interest in the Cloverdale District Chamber of Commerce, Brian is proud to be a Block Watch Captain, he recently completed the RCMP Citizen Police Academy, and is looking forward to being an active PAC (Parent's Advisory Committee) member for many years to come.
-"Cloverdale has so much character and potential to be one of the last great communities unto itself.
-This is a great place to raise a family and grow your business.
-I continue to meet a lot of great people in this community and I really enjoy learning about what they do, how they do it.
+Brian continues to meet a lot of great people in this community and he really enjoys learning about what they do and how they do it.

 Owner, HouseSmart Home Services Referral Network